sriharshapy/research-handbook/deep-decoder/fit/index.md

 computing the loss.

 `lr_decay_epoch` : This contributes to the decay of learning rate.
 The decay of learning rate is exponential in nature.
-The rate at which the decay must happen can be tuned using this param.
+The rate at which the decay happens can be tuned using this param.
 The param is passed into method `exp_lr_scheduler(args..)` from fit.